 We were incorporated under the laws of the State of Nevada on October 8, 1998.
 Our executive offices are located at 500 Union Street, Suite 420, Seattle, WA 98101.
 Our telephone number is (206) 903-1351 and its principal website address is located at www.visualant.net.
 The information on our website is not incorporated as a part of this prospectus.

 The Company's Common Stock

-Our common stock currently trades on the Over the Counter Bulletin Board ("OTCQB") under the symbol "VSUL."
+Our common stock currently trades on OTCQB under the symbol VSUL.

 RISK FACTORS